algattik/azure-pipelines-jmeter-extension/overview.md

 * In your pipeline, in the **JMeter tool installer** task, under **plugins**, enter `jmeter.backendlistener.azure` in order to install the plugin on the build agent as well.

-* [Create an Azure Application Insights resource](https://docs.microsoft.com/en-us/azure/azure-monitor/app/create-new-resource) and copy the Instrumentation Key.
+* [Create an Azure Application Insights resource](https://docs.microsoft.com/azure/azure-monitor/app/create-new-resource) and copy the Instrumentation Key.

-* In your pipeline, configure the JMeter Installer task, the Taurus Installer task, and the Taurus Runner task.
-As argument to the Taurus Runner task, enter:
+* In your pipeline, as argument to the Taurus Runner task, enter:

 ```
 -o modules.jmeter.properties.INSTRUMENTATION_KEY="<your key>" your-test-file.jmx